nathanielcresswellclay/zephyr/README.md

-# Atmospheric modelling using data-driven methods.
+# Atmospheric modeling using data-driven methods.
 Evolved from jweyn/DELUSioN.